la-ots/pelican/docs/components/content_container.md

 ---

 ## Best Practice

-Use content containers to group content together
+- Use Content Containers to group content together.
+- They are the outermost container for content on the page or sections within a page.
+- Use [Bootstrap container classes](/components/layout-grid/) as the immediate children of them.

 ## Usage
-### Content Container
-- Content Containers are the outermost container for content on the page or sections within a page
-- Use [Bootstrap container classes](/components/layout-grid/) as immediate child content
-- Begins with default padding, but this may be adjusted for better fits of content alignments

 {% include markup/content-container.njk %}